Formation Control for UAVs Using a Flux Guided Approach: Introduction

 \section{Introduction}

-Formation flying of unmanned aerial vehicles (UAV) has been of interest to researchers for the past two decades.
-A major reason is that in many applications, multiple UAVs can more easily accomplish tasks that are harder to achieve using a single robot.
-For example, multiple UAVs can improve autonomous navigation by working together to share power and multi-sensor hardware where the payload of the individual drones is limited \cite{lu2018}.
-Crucial to the operation of multiple UAVs is the ability to plan feasible trajectories that have non-colliding properties.
+The formation control of unmanned aerial vehicles (UAV) has been of interest to researchers for several decades.
+A major reason is that in many applications complex tasks can be accomplished more efficiently by multiple UAVs \cite{uavswarm}.
+For example, multiple UAVs can improve autonomous navigation by working together to share power and multi-sensor hardware, even though the payload of the individual drones is limited \cite{lu2018}.
+The ability to plan feasible trajectories that have non-colliding properties is crucial to operating multiple UAVs.

-Tracking, and surrounding remote targets with a formation of robots is a useful application of formation flying for UAVs.
-Realistic applications include tracking and neutralisation of aerial threats, as well as search and rescue operations.
+Formation control is a particularly important topic for tracking and surrounding remote targets using multiple UAVs.
+Realistic applications include tracking and neutralisation of aerial threats \cite{proliferateddrones}, as well as search and rescue operations \cite{7353783}.
 Successful operation in these scenarios requires the formation to maximally face toward the target such that the target can be observed and surrounded more easily.
-In addition, the geometry of the path taken by the UAVs should occupy a minimum volume such that the UAVs can operate within restrictive environments and move efficiently.
+Also, the geometry of the path taken by the UAVs should occupy a minimum volume such that the UAVs can operate within restrictive environments and move efficiently.

+Existing work introduces simple control systems to control multiple UAVs for tracking targets \cite{uavswarm}.
+However, there is little coordination among the UAVs in the formation, and many stand-by UAVs have no practical effect.
+The risk of hostile UAV attacks can be mitigated by small-scale formations.
+For example, a hostile drone can be tackled by a few drones carrying a dragnet \cite{7991391}.
+However, these systems do not consider the dynamics of the hostile drones and have a limited coverage of their target.
+Smart formation controls informed by the dynamic environment and targets are introduced \cite{PAUL20081453}, but they are typically pre-defined algorithms focusing on multi-UAV co-ordinations.
+More recent methods for UAV formation control utilise leader-follower frameworks for more effective controls \cite{Zhang2018}, and decentralised frameworks for better robustness \cite{Ma2018}.
+However, few studies have investigated tracking and surrounding multiple targets whilst maintaining full coverage of the target during flight.